reiarmenia/angular-i18n-example/README.md

 ### 2.)
 Language Switching

-In this application there is a build in lanaguage switching component, which can be used to easily create a reusable pattern.
-Any language you would like to include in your application must be defined in your this application.
+In this application there is a built in lanaguage switching component, which can be used to easily create a reusable pattern.
+Any language you would like to include in your application must be defined in this component.

 ```ts
   languages: {value: string, display: string}[] = [